 4. Lack of Access to Professional Networks

-Limited access to professional networks is another one of the basic problems of women entrepreneurs in India.
+Limited access to professional networks is another one of the basic problems and challenges of women entrepreneurs in India.
 According to the Google-Bain survey, female business owners are less integrated with formal and informal networks.
 The survey further indicates that over 45% of urban small business owners suffer due to insufficient avenues of network development.

 Studies also show that most of the existing professional networks are dominated by men, making it difficult for women to access or navigate such spaces.
 Consequently, they miss out on opportunities to grow their business, find collaborators and vendors, and build social capital.